elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 ## Shard Planning

-* The “right” number of shards depends on your data and your application. there's no secret formula.
+* The "right" number of shards depends on your data and your application. there's no secret formula.
 * Start with a single server using the same hardware  you use in production, with one shard and no  replication.
 * Fill it with real documents and hit it with real queries.